Gedoxa/Distributed-Systems/README.md

 ## Structure

-The project consists of a single Go file that contains all the necessary functions to simulate a distributed system.
+The project consists of a single Go file that contains all the necessary functions to simulate a simple network system.
 The system configuration is read from a text file.

 ## Configuration